 Students have also reported positive experiences with newer services such as TransferWise.
-These are generally cheaper options for conducting international transfers.
-Some services have hidden money exchange fees.
+Fees for these services are generally cheaper than for traditional international transfers.
+But some services have hidden money exchange fees.
 One way to decide whether a service is reputable is to determine whether exchange fees are fixed and transparent.